 We enter into collaborations with major pharmaceutical companies to leverage our technologies primarily for non-cancer applications such as vaccines for infectious diseases and optimized delivery of therapeutic proteins.
-We have established relationships through the license of our technology with a growing number of corporate partners and collaborators.
+We have established relationships, through the license of our technology, with numerous corporate partners.

-Vical has formulated Allovectin-7 (Registration Mark), a complex containing the gene encoding a particular human histocompatibility antigen, HLA-B7, and a lipid material to facilitate gene uptake.
-After direct injection of Allovectin-7(Registration Mark) into a tumor, we believe that the HLA-B7 gene will cause the tumor cells to produce the HLA-B7 antigen.
+$\label{thm:prop} \mbox{Vical has formulated Allovectin-7-Registered Trademark-, a complex containing the gene encoding a particular human histocompatibility antigen, }$

+HLA-B7, and a lipid material to facilitate gene uptake.
+After direct injection of Allovectin-7-Registered Trademark- into a tumor, we believe that the HLA-B7 gene will cause the tumor cells to produce the HLA-B7 antigen.
 This gene expression may then trigger a potent cellular immune response against the tumor cells.
 The treatment may also trigger an immune response against additional tumor cells, both locally and systemically, by exposing other features of the tumor cells to the immune system.
-Allovectin 7(Registration Mark) is in Phase III and Phase II registration trials for patients with advanced metastatic malignant melanoma, an aggressive form of skin cancer.
-The Phase III trial is progressing toward possible completion in the first part of 2001.
-Allovectin 7(Registration Mark) is also in Phase II clinical testing for patients with cancer of the head and neck.
+Allovectin-7-Registered Trademark- is in Phase III and Phase II registration trials for patients with advanced metastatic malignant melanoma, an aggressive form of skin cancer.
+Recruitment of patients in the Phase III trial is progressing toward possible completion in the first half of 2001.
+Allovectin-7-Registered Trademark- is also in Phase II clinical testing for patients with cancer of the head and neck.
 Based on recently reported data, Vical is planning a new Phase II study in patients with earlier-stage head and neck cancer.

-Vical is developing its second gene-based product candidate, LEUVECTIN, also intended for direct injection into tumor lesions of cancer patients.
-LEUVECTIN contains a gene that encodes the potent immunostimulator IL-2 and a lipid material to facilitate gene uptake.
-We expect that LEUVECTIN, when injected into tumors, will cause the malignant cells to produce and secrete IL-2 in the vicinity of the tumor, stimulating the patient's immune system to attack and destroy tumor cells.
-Because LEUVECTIN is designed to deliver IL-2 only at the site of tumor lesions, we believe that it may provide efficacy similar to systemic IL-2 therapy with fewer side effects.
-LEUVECTIN is in Phase II clinical trials for patients with advanced metastatic kidney cancer and for high-risk patients with locally confined prostate cancer.
+Vical is developing its second gene-based product candidate, Leuvectin-TM-, also intended for direct injection into tumor lesions of cancer patients.
+Leuvectin-TM- contains a gene that encodes the potent immunostimulator IL-2 and a lipid material to facilitate gene uptake.
+We expect that Leuvectin-TM-, when injected into tumors, will cause the malignant cells to produce and secrete IL-2 in the vicinity of the tumor, stimulating the patient's immune system to attack and destroy tumor cells.
+Because Leuvectin-TM- is designed to deliver IL-2 only at the site of tumor lesions, we believe that it may provide efficacy similar to systemic IL-2 therapy with fewer side effects.
+Leuvectin-TM- is in Phase II clinical trials for patients with advanced metastatic kidney cancer and for high-risk patients with locally confined prostate cancer.